 Moving forward, the learning from COVID-19 from the statutory bodies, carers and communities is helping to shape how CLS is delivered locally.
 Regular national meetings with other areas have been identified as a positive step to improve services/information known to enhance individual's experience.
-It has been identified that more in-depth good conversation training with individuals who would be keen to become trainers would be beneficial as well as a joint seminar for Elected Members, NHS Board Members and LIP Members to ensure 'buy in' and to sh and IJB Members to ensure 'buy-in' and to show the benefits of CLS.
+It has been identified that more in-depth good conversation training with individuals who would be keen to become trainers would be beneficial as well as a joint seminar for Elected Members, NHS Board Members and IJB Members to ensure 'buy-in' and to show the benefits of CLS.